BlockNeserite/Industrial-Craft-3/README.md

 | Cactus | 120 |
 | Sugar Cane | 120 |
 | Any vanilla furnace fuel | vanilla_value × 2.5

+Cactus and Sugar Cane also work as fuel in all furnaces (120 ticks each).

 ### 🔨 Plates & Casings:
 - Iron Plate (`ic3:iron_plate`)